Sodaware/maxcop/README.md

 ## Configuring Rules

-MaxCop searches the current directory for a `maxcop_rules.ini` file.
+`maxcop` searches the directory of the current file for a `maxcop_rules.ini` or `.maxcop.ini` file.
+If one is not found, `maxcop` will search upwards until it finds a rules files, or until the root directory is reached.

+Local rules file override any other rules in the project.

 Rules can be disabled by including their full name and setting `enabled` to `false`: